Ambrosys/os-matcher/docs/content/Details/Filters/CsvSubRouteWriter.rst

 CsvSubRouteWriter
 =================

-This filter writes the internal representation of the :term:`subroutes <subroute>` to a stream in `CSV <https://www.ietf.org/rfc/rfc4180.txt>`_ format.
+This filter writes the internal representation of the calculated :term:`route` with some additional data to a stream in `CSV <https://www.ietf.org/rfc/rfc4180.txt>`_ format.

 Input